Human AI photo by icons8 team on unsplash

 The Future of the Metaverse

-Right now, the metaverse is still in its developmental stage.
-That means it exists more in prototypes and virtual reality gaming than in the real world, but that’s bound to change in the near future.
+Right now, the metaverse is still in a very early developmental stage.
+Meaning it exists more in prototypes, experimentation, and virtual reality gaming than in the real world—but that’s bound to change in the future.

-No, the metaverse is not a universe like ours.
-Instead, it’s the next generation of online experiences — ones that blend the physical and digital worlds.
-It’s being developed right now and will ultimately change the way we engage with each other and with technology as a whole.
-Exciting, isn’t it?
+So, no, the metaverse is not a universe like the one you were taught in school.
+Instead, think of it as the next generation of online experiences—a collection of interconnected three-dimensional immersive virtual worlds that are being developed right now and may just change the way we engage with each other and with technology as a whole.

 *To be fair, these are some of “My” favorites.
 But these are a great addition to any collection!